goblimey/scaffolder/README.md

 * generated - the source code of the models, views, controllers, repositories and support software
 * views - the templates used to create the html views.

-Anything in a directory called "generated" is likely to be trashed if you run the scaffolder over this project again.

-It's assumed that you may want to tweak things like the scripts, the main program, the home page  and so on, so by default only the stuff in the "generated" directories is overwritten.
+It's assumed that you may want to tweak things like the scripts, the main program, the home page  and so on.
+If you run the scaffolder over this project again, by default only the stuff in the "generated" directories is overwritten.

 If you run the scaffolder with the overwrite option, it replaces everything.

+The project includes tests which are run by the test script test.sh (or test.bat on Windows).
+This can run the unit tests, the integration tests or (by default) both.
+NOTE that some integration tests use the real database.
+It's safe to run them now, but if you run them after you've been playing with the web server, any data that you have set up will be trashed.

+    $ ./test.sh unit

+runs just the unit tests, and that's always safe.

 Once you've created your project, take a snapshot of progress by committing the files to your local repository: